metzzo/mancala/README.md

 }
 ```

-Now the class needs some logic.
+The class needs some logic.
 We will simply get a list of the currently selectable slots by mancalaGame.getSelectableSlots() and use the first slotId in this list as a move.
 We need to pack this slot id in a MancalaAgentAction instance.
 Additionally we need to implement a toString method returning the name of this agent.
+For a more detailed description of the API please have a look at the JavaDoc of MancalaGame.

 ```
 package at.pwd.choosefirstagent;